Norsedream

 About the Author

-I have worked extensively with the Elder and Younger Futhark,
+I have worked for years with both the Elder and Younger Futhark,

 studying their meanings, symbolism, and historical usage.
 Runes are